 - Owner agrees to provide a photo of their pet and agrees to allow The Bella Foundation SPCA to use any images submitted at its discretion.

-- Owner agrees to have images and information from their case used as a fund raising tool and to provide additional information including filmed interviews if funding is provided.
+- Owner agrees to have images and information from their case used as a fundraising tool and to provide additional information including filmed interviews if funding is provided.
+Owner agrees to participate in a video testimonial at a predetermined time and location.

 - The Bella Foundation SPCA is not responsible for the loss of a pet due to any procedure performed.